aseriousbiz/abbot-docs-new/src/articles/integrations/slack/index.md

 ## Using Abbot's integrations

-Once you've installed Abbot in your Slack workspace, you can start using [conversation management](xref:conversation-management) features and [playbooks](xref:playbooks) to manage your customer relationships.
+Once you've installed Abbot in your Slack workspace, you can start using [conversation management](xref:conversation-management) features and [Playbooks](xref:playbooks) to manage your customer relationships.